 Warm-blooded male that he was, Paris chose Aphrodite to get the golden apple, in what became known as the ‘Judgement of Paris.’

 Paris, eager to receive his prize, goes to Sparta while the kind is away, and carries Helen off to Troy with him.
 It is pretty easy to guess what happened then: a lot of death and destruction.
 The Greeks combine all their military force to go to war against Troy and bring Helen back, and Troy was destroyed and Achilles, son of the bride and groom, is slain.
 This is why the golden apple of Eris was called the Apple of Discord.
-Although Zeus may seem to have washed his hands of the affair by refusing to be the judge, but Homer, for some reason or other, states that the war fulfilled the will of Zeus, perhaps because Zeus wanted to lessen the burden one the Earth, which was over-run by mortals, or because he wanted certain participants to receive glory, or both.
+Although Zeus may seem to have washed his hands of the affair by refusing to be the judge, but Homer, for some reason or other, states that the war fulfilled the will of Zeus, perhaps because Zeus wanted to lessen the burden on the Earth, which was over-run by mortals, or because he wanted certain participants to receive glory or both.